Looking for Love as an HSP

 Unfortunately, not all problems are that visible.
 Most people work really hard at concealing their own flaws and insecurities and it’s not until you’re in an emotional relationship with them that we realise just how real these problems are, or how damaging.
 But by then, we’re involved.
 We feel connected and our drive to help others keeps us hanging in there with the hope that things will change.
 In the meantime, we can find ourselves becoming exhausted and depleted.
 HSPs are caring, but vulnerable.
 We can lift people up with our giving natures, but they can quickly pull us down with their demands.
 Before you know it, you can feel overwhelmed and saturated.

 What HSPs need to recognize is that despite our deep sensitivity, compassion and empathy, we cannot change other people.
 People have to help themselves.
 And we have to let them.
 It’s not your job to be a life preserver for someone who is drowning in the sea of life.
 It’s your job to stay on solid ground, doing things that feed your sensitive soul.
 Then you can be there when someone finds their own way home.

 So how do you find healthy relationships when you’re drawn to unhealthy ones?
 How do you say no to people who want to lean on you?
-And how do you make conscious choices when your decisions are unconscious?

 First, help yourself.
 HSPs are naturally caring and helping people.
 But you need to help yourself first.
 You need to put your needs first.
 While that may sound selfish, it’s essential for your survival.
 Whenever you feel overwhelmed, stressed, anxious, depressed or upset, it’s a cry for help from your sensitive self.
 And the only person who can take care of it is you.
 You need to remove yourself from stressful situations, give yourself space and quiet time and find a regular outlet for your creativity and your feelings.